 Energy consumption is a priority.
 The introduction of renewables continues as costs decline.
 The percentage of electricity consumed through non-fossil fuel sources — solar, wind, nuclear and hydroelectric energy — in the total energy consumption mix is growing.
 The Biden administration has made climate change a priority as other countries all over the globe embrace green energy.
 Sustainable investments driven by the screening criteria of institutional investors and asset managers are on track to represent more than one-third of the projected total assets under management by 2025.
 And, as the influence of millennials increases in the market, so does that of consumer preferences for doing business with companies committed to the well-being of the environment.
 Talent is migrating to those companies, too.

 The bottom line is that management teams in all companies — including those that aren’t energy producers — need a strong narrative for the street based on clear objectives and results.
-Every organization should consider green energy consumption in its strategic plan and establish clear accountability for results.
+Every organisation should consider green energy consumption in its strategic plan and establish clear accountability for results.
 And, just as important, the energy consumption strategy merits the board’s attention.
 Without a doubt, energy producers generate the lion’s share of global industrial GHG emissions.
 But “non-energy companies” — companies other than oil and gas and power firms — aren’t getting a pass.
 Non-energy company boards should consider the action items below to better prepare for the energy revolution:

 Be cognizant that more climate-related disclosures may soon be required to meet the needs of investors.